 “Glutathione is also the most critical and integral part of your detoxification system.
 All the toxins stick onto glutathione, which then carries them into the bile and the stool—and out of your body… But that’s not all.
 Glutathione is also critical in helping your immune system do its job of fighting infections and preventing cancer.”

 “And lastly, it also helps us reach peak mental and physical function.
-Research has shown that raised glutathione levels decrease muscle damage, reduce recovery time, increase strength and endurance and shift metabolism from fat production to muscle development.”
+Research has shown that raised glutathione levels decrease muscle damage, reduce recovery time, increase strength and endurance and shift metabolism from fat production to muscle development.
+Glutathione is so important because it is responsible for keeping so many of the keys to super wellness optimized,” summarizes Dr Hyman.

 It’s therefore no surprise healthy young people were found to have the highest glutathione levels.1 Researchers also found lower levels of glutathione in healthy elderly, lower still in sick elderly and the lowest of all in the hospitalized elderly, according to the British medical journal The Lancet 1